do i need to cook puff pastry before adding filling

 How to blind bake shortcrust pastry

 Remove the tray and pastry case from the oven.
 Carefully remove the baking paper and weights or rice.
-Return the tray and empty pastry case to the oven and bake for a further five to ten minutes, or until they are dry and light golden.
-Before filling or moving on to the next step of your recipe, let the pastry case cool in its tin.
+Place the empty pastry case and tray back into the oven for a further 5-10 minutes or until light golden and dry.
+Allow the pastry case to cool in its tin before filling or continuing with the next stage of your recipe.

 How To Use Frozen Puff Pastry Dough